bailey-co/pyFidA/docs/explanation/Matlab_differences_basic.md

 In pyFidA, a different approach is taken.
 By default, it is assumed that the pulse is on-resonance (f0=0) and the time-w1max and time-bandwidth products are calculated for this frequency.
 Alternatively, the user can provide a frequency offset in the input argument f0 if this value is known.
 The waveform in the file is then loaded and stored as-is in the RF_pulse object (ie. the off-resonance waveform is stored).
 The time-w1max and time-bandwidth products are calculated for this waveform at the indicated frequency value.
 A warning is thrown if this value appears to be incorrect (the desired flip angle cannot be achieved within a reasonable w1 range or the bandwidth cannot be calculated); a warning is also thrown in the f0=0 case if that appears to be incorrect.

 If the f0 value is not known, or the user is not sure whether the pulse stored in the file is off-resonance or not, the user can load the RF_pulse object with f0=None.
 This tells Python to try to find the offset frequency and to calculate tw1 and tbw at that frequency.
-Because this is done via a loop through w1 values across a range for frequencies, each of which involves Bloch simulations of the pulse, it can take a long time to run, which is why it is not the default, but is an option for pulses where the resonance frequency is unknown.
+Because this is done via a loop through w1 values across a range of frequencies, each of which involves Bloch simulations of the pulse, it can take a long time to run, which is why it is not the default, but is an option for pulses where the resonance frequency is unknown.

-In addition, not all functions in the Matlab RF toolbox were designed to work for gradient-modulated or off-resonance pulses (eg. rf_freqshift does not work properly as written for gradient-modulated functions), and several functions assume that the waveform has even timesteps without checking that this is the case.
+In addition, not all functions in the Matlab RF toolbox were designed to work for gradient-modulated or off-resonance pulses, and several functions assume that the waveform has even timesteps without checking that this is the case.
 I have attempted to provide functionality for these cases in pyFidA, or to run a check and throw an error when a function cannot be implemented for a particular type of RF pulse.